Hom (instrument)

 Hom is a Yucatec Maya name used for a class of trumpet-like musical wind instruments found in pre-Columbian and traditional music among the Maya peoples of Mesoamerica.
-These may be gourd trumpets, horns, megaphones, bugles (cornetas), bocinas or sacabuches, and are seen depictd on the Bonampak murals.
+These may be gourd trumpets, horns, megaphones, bugles (cornetas), bocinas or sacabuches, and are seen depicted on the Bonampak murals.
 Most conspicuous are the hom-tahs or large horns, made from wood, clay and gourds.

 Conch shells were also used as hom.
 A small hole was drilled at the apex of the shell's spire, through which the musician blew.
 Many Maya conch trumpets had three ventages to produce a series of notes.
 Decorative bands were often incised around the shell.